A. We accept many forms of payment.

 Q. Is there a maximum number of people?

-A. We have beds for up to 9 people, and may be able to accommodate 1 more depending on ages and circumstances.
+A. We have beds for up to 9 people.
 Prior to arrival we will send you a contact form by email which will contain the names and approximate ages of all guests, your arrival and departure information, and contact information while you are on the island.
 This must be completed prior to receiving the check-in instructions.
 Only the guests listed in the contract may be in the home, unless you have written permission from us for others to be there during the day.

 Q. Can we have some friends over?
 We promise to be quiet.